volatilemolotov/beam/learning/tour-of-beam/learning-content/go/common-transforms/aggregation/count/description.md

 }
 ```

-To count how many elements are associated with a particular key, you can use ```Count()``` , the result will be one output for each key
+You can use ```Count()``` to count how many elements are associated with a particular key, the result will be one output for each key.

 ```
 import (